 Why do some Reformed historians put those words in quotes?
 The student of church history will feel torn on this topic.
 He feels the urge to avoid sounding curmudgeonly, but can’t help but situate the current discussion and terminology of limited atonement within its multi-century history (which From Heaven He Came accomplished in pages 55-224).
 Like a parent worn out by having constantly to repeat “What did I just say?,” repetition fatigue can set in.
-A little over a year ago I posted this section from Richard Muller’s book (again, you should read it because it’s very important, a significant contribution, yada yada) Calvin and the Reformed Tradition (now also available at Logos!).
+A little over a year ago I posted this section [link now defunct] from Richard Muller’s book (again, you should read it because it’s very important, a significant contribution, yada yada) Calvin and the Reformed Tradition (now also available at Logos!).
 Rather than quoting large blocks I’ll summarize relevant parts below, which means some nuance will be lost, which also means you should read the relevant chapters if you’re looking for further details.
 Get the book, but you’ll find the chapter on “Calvin on Christ’s Satisfaction and Its Efficacy: The Issue of ‘Limited Atonement’” in PDF form here and the chapter on “A Tale of Two Wills?
 Calvin and Amyraut on Ezekiel 18:23” in PDF form here.
 These should function as necessary companions to From Heaven He Came.

 Wilson’s desire to be biblical deserves applause, though like every other evangelical claim to be biblical, the question of what biblical means lies in the details.
 I’m not sure there exists even a small contingent of evangelicals who offer public defense for being unbiblical.
 Wilson asks multiple times, “Is definite atonement, the belief that Christ’s death was intended to win the salvation of God’s people alone, taught by any biblical writers?”
 Seems like a simple yes or no question, but on closer inspection it is packed with assumptions.
 It may reflect good assumptions or bad assumptions, but they should be acknowledged.